 How would a decline in menhaden affect the Chesapeake Bay?

-The ecological functions of Atlantic menhaden as a filter feeder and a food source could be lost if populations decline.
-Low menhaden abundance, for instance, could shrink the food supply available for bluefish, weakfish, striped bass and other predators.
+A decline in menhaden populations could impact the fish’s ecological functions as a filter feeder and a food source.
+Low menhaden abundance, for instance, could shrink the food supply available for bluefish, weakfish, osprey, striped bass and other predators such as whales and dolphins.
+If the decline were severe enough, a decrease in menhaden could harm fishermen and fishing-related businesses.

 For Chesapeake Bay restoration to be a success, we all must do our part.
 Our everyday actions can have a big impact on the Bay.
 By making simple changes in our lives, each one of us can take part in restoring the Bay and its rivers for future generations to enjoy.

-To protect menhaden in the Bay watershed, practice proper catch-and-release fishing techniques to avoid harming fish and follow fishing regulations to protect menhaden stocks.
+To protect menhaden and other fish species, practice proper catch-and-release fishing techniques to avoid harming fish.